 Currently, in order to be eligible for Canadian citizenship the following requirements must be met:

 Recent changes mean that you may be able to apply for Canadian citizenship sooner than previously.

 - Applicants must have Canadian permanent resident status and have lived in Canada for at least three years (1,095 days) out of the past five years before applying (unless there are exceptional circumstances).

-- Children under 18 must also have Permanent Resident status but do not have to satisfy the three year requirement.
+- Children under 18 must also have permanent resident status, but do not have to satisfy the three-year requirement.

 - Applicants must be able to speak either one or both of Canada's two official languages (English or French) well enough to communicate in Canadian society.
-The applicant must know enough English and/or French to understand people and for people to understand them.

 - Applicants must be aware the rights and responsibilities of citizens and have a basic knowledge of Canada's geography, political system, and history.

 - Applicants must submit a formal application to IRCC and pay a government processing fee and a right of citizenship fee.